Understanding Credit Card Processing

 • Leveraging automation with the aACE accounting system

-Note: Automation can create receipts automatically, simplify the refund process, help prevent user errors, and more easily identify trouble-spots when there are discrepancies in an order.
+Automation can create receipts automatically, simplify the refund process, help prevent user errors, and more easily identify discrepancies in an order.

 Credit Card Payment Logic

-aACE separates the steps of the payment process to help ensure there are no unaccounted credit card charges.
-Entering card information from different modules will complete certain steps of the payment process:
+aACE separates the steps of the payment process to help ensure all credit card charges are accounted for.
+Entering credit card information from different modules will complete certain steps of the payment process:

-• Companies — When you add a credit card from this module, aACE only obtains an alias from the processor, then the process ends.
+• Companies — When you add a credit card from this module, aACE only obtains a token from the processor, then the process ends.

-• Recurring Transactions — When you add a credit card from this module, aACE only obtains an alias from the processor, then the process ends.
+• Recurring Transactions — When you add a credit card from this module, aACE only obtains a token from the processor, then the process ends.

-• Receipts — When you add a credit card from this module, aACE obtains an alias from the processor.
-When you finish editing and save the card information, aACE prompts you to post the receipt, which will charge the card you just entered.
+• Receipts — When you add a credit card from this module, aACE obtains a token from the processor.
+When you finish editing and save the credit card information, aACE prompts you to post the receipt.
+Posting the receipt will charge the credit card you just entered.

 • Orders (with the Billing Terms field set to Credit Card):

-• Pending orders — You can edit the order and click the purple Add () icon to obtain an alias from the processor, then the process ends.
+• Pending orders — You can edit the order and select the purple Add icon () to obtain a token from the payment processor, then the process ends.
 This method of pre-authorizing the card is useful for streamlining subsequent billing tasks.

-• Open orders — You can click the green Add () icon near the Payment Due field to access the Enter Payment dialog.
-At this dialog, you can click the purple Add () icon and aACE will pass the payment amount to the processor and receive a Transaction ID.
+• Open orders — You can select the green Add icon () in the payment section to access the Apply Payment dialog.
+At this dialog, you can select the purple Add icon () and aACE will send the payment amount to the payment processor and receive a Transaction ID.
 This authorizes the customer's card (i.e. placing a hold on the credit card funds).
 At this point, the transaction fields are grayed out, indicating that no changes can be made.
 You can either:

-• Click Cancel — aACE will void the authorization and release the funds without anything showing on the customer’s statement.
+• Select Cancel — aACE will void the authorization and release the funds without anything showing on the customer’s statement.

-• Click Apply Payment — aACE will create the invoice and receipt, charge the card, capture the funds, and complete the transaction.
+• Select Apply Payment — aACE will create the invoice and receipt, charge the card, capture the funds, and complete the transaction.

 Capturing Credit Card Funds

-Depending on what your system administrator has set for your billing preferences (Main Menu > Internal > Management Preferences > Billing), after a credit card is authorized, certain actions will trigger aACE to automatically process the appropriate records and capture the funds.
+Depending on what your system administrator has enabled for your billing preferences from Main Menu > Internal > Management Preferences > Billing, certain actions will tell aACE to automatically process the appropriate records and capture funds after a credit card is authorized.

 Items Shipped from Inventory